plomlompom/PlomWiki/README.txt

 USE

-In your browser, click on "View" to view a page, on "Edit" to edit a page and on "History" to examine a diff history of the pages edits.
+In your browser window, click on "View" to view a page, on "Edit" to edit a page and on "History" to examine a diff history of the pages edits.
 Here you can also revert changes to the page text by clicking on the "Revert" link over a diff.

 Per default, only little markup is possible on pages, though more could be added as plugins (see Technical Details section).
 The standard markup includes: